Student Agenda

 Lost and Found

 A lost and found box is located by the gym.
 Students are encouraged to place any found articles in this location.
 Likewise, students are advised to look in the lost and found box for any lost articles.
 Periodically, lost articles are placed on tables in the hall to encourage and aid students in claiming their possessions.
 Any items that remain unclaimed at the end of each term are packaged and given to the Diabetes Association.
 Please encourage your child(ren) to check the lost and found when an article has been misplaced.
-Labeling all personal items also assists in locating the owner of found items.
+Labelling all personal items also assists in locating the owner of found items.

 Parent Volunteers in the School and Policy Vulnerable Sector Checks